 Keeping you safe and secure

-Although the chances of being a victim of crime whilst travelling on the railway are very low, at c2c we work with our partners to make your journey as safe as possible.
+While you’re travelling with c2c, we will work with our partners to make your journey as safe as possible.

-All c2c colleagues receive security training when joining the company, and this is refreshed at regular intervals.
-This training includes basic security procedures, how to deal with incidents and how to identify suspicious or vulnerable persons.
-Later in their careers, some colleagues are able to attend specialised training provided by the British Transport Police.
+Everyone who works for c2c receives security training when they first join the company, and this is refreshed at regular intervals.
+This training includes basic security procedures, how to deal with incidents, and how to identify suspicious or vulnerable persons.
+Some of our colleagues also receive specialised training provided by the British Transport Police.